splynx/docs/files/en/configuring_tariff_plans/capped_plans/capped_plans.md

 In first box (_Monthly limits (CAP))_ we can set how much data (in KB, MB, GB or TB) customer is able to consume in Internet plan.
 It can be dowload, upload or bidirectional usage.
 When the CAP monthly data are used, Splynx automatically blocks user or reduce his speed according to the configured percentage level.

 Also, you can disable daily or weekly limits set on FUP or enable the _Rollover mode_.
 Rollover means that unused monthly data of the CAP will be moved to the next month.

+At last you can set limits for non accounting traffic via the bonus traffic limits.

 ![cap3.png](cap3.png)